textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 ## Final plugin code

-Here's the final code for the admin side example:
+Here's the final code for the administration side example:

 ~~~ php
 if (txpinterface === 'admin') {